Frequently asked questions – Service Dogs

 It can be difficult to identify a service dog as they may not wear a harness or a vest that identifies them and they can be of various breeds.

-If in doubt, you may ask the owner to show his/her Government of Alberta identification card.
+If in doubt, you may ask the handler to show his/her Government of Alberta identification card.
 This card verifies that the individual and his/her service dog are qualified for the purposes of the Act.

 Who uses service dogs?